grab/front-end-guide/README.md

 - **Developer Experience** - There are a number of tools that improves the development experience with React.
 [React Devtools](https://github.com/facebook/react-devtools) is a browser extension that allows you to inspect your component, view and manipulate its `props` and `state`.
 [Hot reloading] with webpack allows you to view changes to your code in your browser, without you having to refresh the browser.
 Front end development involves a lot of tweaking code, saving and then refreshing the browser.
 Hot reloading helps you by eliminating the last step.
 When there are library updates, Facebook provides [codemod scripts](https://github.com/reactjs/react-codemod) to help you migrate your code to the new APIs.
 This makes the upgrading process relatively pain-free.
 Kudos to the Facebook team for their dedication in making the development experience with React great.

 Over the years, new view libraries that are even more performant than React have emerged.
 React may not be the fastest library out there, but in terms of the ecosystem, overall usage experience and benefits, it is still one of the greatest.
 Facebook is also channeling efforts into making React even faster with a [rewrite of the underlying reconciliation algorithm](https://github.com/acdlite/react-fiber-architecture).
-The concepts that React introduced has taught us how to write better code, more maintainable web applications and made us better engineers.
+The concepts that React introduced has taught us how to write better code, more maintainable web apps and made us better engineers.
 We like that.

 We recommend going through the [tutorial](https://facebook.github.io/react/tutorial/tutorial.html) on building a tic-tac-toe game on the React homepage to get a feel of what React is and what it does.
 For more in-depth learning, check out the free course [React Fundamental](https://reacttraining.com/online/react-fundamentals) by the creators of React Router.
 It is highly rated and taught by experts from the React community.
 It also covers more advanced concepts that are not covered by the React documentation.
 [Create React App](https://github.com/facebookincubator/create-react-app) by Facebook is a tool to scaffold a React project with minimal configuration and is highly recommended to use for starting new React projects.

-React is a library, not a framework, and does not deal with the layers below the view - the application state.
+React is a library, not a framework, and does not deal with the layers below the view - the app state.
 More on that later.

 **Estimated Duration: 3-4 days.** Try building simple projects like a todo list, Hacker News clone with pure React.
 You will slowly gain an appreciation for it and perhaps face some problems along the way that isn't solved by React, which brings us to the next topic...